 Since resolution has to do with digital images, let’s first look at such an image.
 I’ll use an image which I shot a few years back in a local zoo using my Nikon D70 digital camera.

 If such an electronic image is enlarged a lot, you can see that it consists of a matrix of picture elements.
 Such picture elements are called pixels.
 Below are the pixels that make up the eye of the bird.

 Resolution as the definition of the number of pixels

-In the above image each row contains contains 3000 pixels and there are 2000 rows.
+In the above image, each row contains 3000 pixels and there are 2000 rows.
 Resolution describes the image size as the number of pixels it contains, typically as ‘width x height‘.
 That means the above image of the bird has a resolution of 3000 x 2000 pixels.
 Sometimes users are only interested in the total number of pixels.
 Those 6 million pixels equal a resolution of 6 megapixel.
 The habit of using the term resolution to refer to the number of pixels in an image is typical for the photography market.